© Chris Barbalis

 How do you get from the UK to Avoriaz by car?

-It's not a short trip from the UK to Avoriaz but it can be done in one or two days, depending on where you leave from.
+It's not a short trip from the UK to Avoriaz but it can be done in a day, depending on where you leave from.
 Most people driving from Britain to France will need to cross the English Channel from Dover to Calais, the nearest French town.
 The Calais to Avoriaz driving time is around nine hours for a distance of just under 830km.
 The most direct route is via the French motorways A26, A5, A31, A39 and A40.

-You can cross the Channel by the Eurotunnel or a cross-Channel ferry which takes cars from Dover to Calais in around 90 minutes.
+You can cross to France from Folkestone to Calais by Eurotunnel in 35 minutes, or take a Channel ferry from Dover to Calais in around 90 minutes.
 We recommend you book your tickets in advance.
 There are also ferries from Portsmouth and Poole to Caen, Cherbourg and St. Malo, in the north of France while, from Hull near Leeds, you can travel by ferry to Zeebrugge in Belgium and then make your way down to Avoriaz.

 Getting to Avoriaz by coach takes considerably longer than flying.
 However, it’s also usually cheaper, making it a good option when travelling on a low budget.
 There are a number of international coach companies that travel between the largest cities in Europe and Lyon, Grenoble and Geneva, from where a bus or transfer will take you to Avoriaz.
 These include FlixBus, Eurolines, BlaBlaBus and RegioJet.